mikewest/http-state-tokens/README.md

 [cookies-over-http-bad](https://github.com/mikewest/cookies-over-http-bad)), and
 not-entirely-pervasive tracking by entities that users might not know about on the other.

+**Unkown Semantics**: One of the issues of the cookie identifiers is that their purpose is opaque to users.
+Many attempts were made to remedy the situation or to distinguish between good cookies and bad cookies.
+Namely, [P3P](https://www.w3.org/TR/P3P) tried to add semantics to data collection.
+In this case, the server side was creating the identifier to maintain state and explained the meaning in a P3P policy.
+P3P did not find wide adoption in practice, but influenced research quite significantly.

 _Note: All the metrics noted above come from Chrome's telemetry data for July, 2018.
 I'd welcome similar measurements from other vendors, but I'm assuming they'll be within the same order of magnitude._

 ## A Proposal

 Let's address the above concerns by giving developers a well-lit path towards security boundaries we can defend.
 The browser can take control of the HTTP state it represents on the users' behalf by